-The main way that a user interacts with the Calculator is through a GUI in the ALMA OT or via the web application in the ALMA Science Portal - both are essentially identical.
+The main way that a user interacts with the ASC is through a GUI in the ALMA OT or via the web application in the ALMA Science Portal - both are essentially identical.
 By entering various parameters, the time required to achieve a particular sensitivity (in either Jy or K) can be calculated, or vice versa.
 The inputs that affect the sensitivity or time are given below; a screenshot of the ALMA OT's GUI version is shown in Figure 9.3.

 - Source declination this is used to calculate the maximum elevation of the observation and thus the minimum airmass i.e. the ASC assumes that the source is transiting.
 It is also used to calculate the amount of shadowing that is likely to affect the ACA 7-m and the smaller 12-m configurations. - Observing frequency this sets the receiver temperature, antenna efficiency and the PWV octile. - Bandwidth per polarization this otherwise straightforward parameter should be set to 7.5 GHz for continuum observations (see Section 9.2.1).
-For spectral line observations, it is usually set to the frequency/velocity resolution that one requires in one's spectrum. - Water column density (Precipitable Water Vapor; PWV).
-The user is able to enter one of the seven octile values, or the calculator will set this automatically depending on the frequency entered. - Number of antennas the ASC currently assumes 43 from the 12-m Array, 10 from the 7-m Array and three from the TP Array. - Angular resolution this affects the time estimates when sensitivities are specified in temperature units.
-The calculator will not perform any calculations when Kelvins have been specified, unless a non-zero value
+For spectral line observations, it is usually set to the frequency/velocity resolution that one requires in one's spectrum. - Water column density (PWV).
+The user is able to enter one of the seven octile values, or the ASC will set this automatically depending on the frequency entered. - Number of antennas the ASC currently assumes 43 from the 12-m Array, 10 from the 7-m Array and three from the TP Array. - Angular resolution this affects the time estimates when sensitivities are specified in temperature units.
+The calculator will not perform any calculations when kelvins have been specified, unless a non-zero value for angular resolution has been entered.
+The calculator will also issue a warning if the angular resolution falls outside of the range corresponding to 125-m and 1-km baselines.